Willem van de Velde the Younger: Biography

 Willem van de Velde was baptised on 18 December 1633 in Leiden, Holland, Dutch Republic.
 He was instructed by his father, and around 1650 by Simon de Vlieger, a marine painter of repute at the time, who worked around Weesp.
 He was also influenced by the work of the Dutch artist Jan van de Cappelle, who excelled at painting cloudy skies, the clouds often being reflected in the calm waters.

-Willem was married twice, in 1652 with Petronella Le Maire coming from Weesp, but divorced.
-At that time he lived at Buitenkant and likely with a view on the harbour and the Amsterdam Admiralty; from 1655 one of his neighbors was Michiel de Ruyter.
+Willem was married twice.
+In 1652, he married Petronella Le Maire of Weesp.
+The pair was married for a mere fifteen months, and in 1653 Van de Velde began proceedings to separate from his wife.
+At that time, he lived at Buitenkant and likely had a view on the harbour and the Amsterdam Admiralty.
+From 1655 one of his neighbors was Michiel de Ruyter, a Dutch Navy Officer.
 In 1656 he married Magdalena Walravens, the daughter of a skipper.
 The couple had four children and the last one was baptized at Zuiderkerk in 1674.
 He achieved great celebrity by his art before he came to London.

 The younger Van de Velde collaborated with his father, an experienced draughtsman, who prepared studies of the battles, events and seascapes in black and white (ink paintings), while the son used oil paints.
 Father and son were driven from the Netherlands by the political and economic conditions which resulted from war with the French, and moved to England.
 Here they were engaged by Charles II, both at a salary of £100, the Younger to aid his father in "taking and making draughts of sea-fights", his part of the work being to reproduce in color the drawings of the elder Van de Velde.
 He was also patronized by the Duke of York and by various members of the nobility.

 He died on 6 April 1707 in Westminster, England, and was buried at St James's Church, Piccadilly.
 A memorial to him and his father lies within the church.